People

 Attila Balla

-I am a political scientist and psychologist, who graduated from CEU.
-I am generally interested in political psychology, political communication, and quantitative analysis of political texts.
+I am a psychologist and a political scientist, and alumni member of CEU.
+I am generally interested in political psychology, political communication, and voting behavior.
+I am currently a PhD student at the social psychology program of Masaryk University and member of the Brno Lab of Intergroup Processes at the Czech Academy of Sciences.
 I have been working as the lab manager of the Language Comprehension Lab since June 2022.

 Tiziana Srdoc